mars-college/mars.college/index.md

             Secure your livelihood from an idyllic location and escape the hamster wheel of urban professional life.
         </div>
         <div class="splash_title">
-            🛠️ Engage the physical
+            🛠️ Develop self reliance
         </div>
         <div class="splash_description">
-            Develop self reliance as you get in touch with and learn to satisfy your personal needs.
-Play an integral role in a small community taking on responsibility for aspects of community infrastructure.
-Develop meaningful relationships with other humans based on shared experience and respect formed from rising to meet the challenges of living off grid in a beautiful but often hostile environment.
+            Learn to satisfy your personal needs and play an integral role in a small community.
         </div>
     </div>
     <div class="splash_section">